codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a boy who stopped digging holes?
-Douglas.
+Without geometry life is pointless.

 ## Daily Trivia

-Released in 2001, the first edition of Apple&#039;s Mac OS X operating system (version 10.0) was given what animal code name?
+What is the name of the process that sends one qubit of information using two bits of classical information?
- 1. Puma
+ 1. Super Dense Coding
- 2. Tiger
+ 2. Quantum Entanglement
- 3. Leopard
+ 3. Quantum Teleportation
- 4. Cheetah
+ 4. Quantum Programming

 <details>
   <summary>Answer</summary>
-  Cheetah
+  Quantum Teleportation
 </details>